Tutorials¶

 # The tree sequence has 10 samples from population 2, which is CHB.

 Next, we will simulate using a “generic” model, with piecewise constant population size.
-This time, we will simulate a small portion of human chromosome 2, again with a flat recombination map, using the current best estimate of the human effective population size from the Catalog.
+This time, we will simulate a given genome length under a flat recombination map, using an estimate of the human effective population size from the Catalog.

-Although the model is generic, we still need a species, to get contig information.
+Although the model is generic, we still need a species in order to get the contig information.
 Again, we’ll use Homo sapiens, which has the id “HomSap”.
 (But, you could use any species from the Catalog!)

 import stdpopsim